VichoReyes/vichoreyes.github.io/_posts/2023-06-03-demos-nativas.md

 This contains native things, to check how they work on different devices/browsers easily.
 Most examples are either taken from [Mozilla MDN](https://developer.mozilla.org/en-US/) directly or slightly edited.

+Unfortunately, these widgets are infrequently seen in the web for a reason.
+[They are not too accessible or usable](https://www.htmhell.dev/adventcalendar/2023/13/) forcing you to end up using a custom solution[^titleattr].
+So I don't actually recommend using these widgets.

+[^titleattr]: I'm particularly sad about the `title` attribute.
+It's been used for a long time, on many websites, yet its accessibility is mediocre as per the link.
+And there is no native HTML alternative.
+One would hope the situation would improve, but I don't have any reason to believe that it will.

 ## Select Multiple

 <select multiple name="pets" id="pet-select">